Monarchy of Papua New Guinea: Oath of allegiance

 As the embodiment of the state, the monarch is the locus of oaths of allegiance.
-This is done in reciprocation to the sovereign's Coronation Oath, wherein they promise to govern the peoples of their realms, "according to their respective laws and customs".
+This is done in reciprocation to the monarch's Coronation Oath, wherein they promise to govern the peoples of their realms, "according to their respective laws and customs".

 The oath of allegiance in Papua New Guinea is:

 "I, (name), do swear that I will well and truly serve and bear true allegiance to His Majesty King Charles the Third, His heirs and successors according to law.
 So help me God."